soham2560/DockerForROS2Development/README.md

 ## Usage Examples

-The following repositories demonstrate how to use these Docker images in real-world ROS 2 projects with Dev Containers:
+The following repositories demonstrate how to use these Docker images in real-world ROS 2 projects with Dev Containers.
+Each repository includes a `.devcontainer` folder for easy setup.

-*   **[LiDAR_Camera_Calibration](https://github.com/soham2560/LiDAR_Camera_Calibration)**: This repository demonstrates a LiDAR-Camera calibration process within a ROS 2 environment.
-It utilizes a Dev Container configured with the `humble` image for consistent development and execution.
-You can find the devcontainer configuration inside the `.devcontainer` folder.
+*   **[LiDAR_Camera_Calibration](https://github.com/soham2560/LiDAR_Camera_Calibration)**: Demonstrates LiDAR-Camera calibration in ROS 2 using the `humble` image within a Dev Container.

-*   **[6DOF_ObjectFollowing](https://github.com/soham2560/6DOF_ObjectFollowing)**: This repository implements a 6-DOF object following system using ROS 2.
-It leverages a Dev Container, making use of the `humble-garden` image.
-The project can be directly opened inside a container for immediate building and debugging.
-The set up is defined inside `.devcontainer`.
+*   **[6DOF_ObjectFollowing](https://github.com/soham2560/6DOF_ObjectFollowing)**: Implements a 6-DOF object following system using ROS 2 and the `humble-garden` image within a Dev Container.

+*   **[ros2_tutorial_repo](https://github.com/soham2560/ros2_tutorial_repo)**: A basic ROS 2 tutorial repository demonstrating fundamental concepts, configured with the `humble` image within a Dev Container.

 ## Contributing